 Where to Stay in Costeño Beach

 One of the things I think I liked the most about Playa Costeño was that there isn’t much there.
 It is basically a stretch of beach with a small handful of hostels and hotels with one road in, and that’s it.
 That helps keep it from getting too crowded.

 Here is a quick rundown of your options of where to stay.
 There are some cheaper and some nicer options for places to stay in Costeño Beach, but none are likely to be overcrowded.

 Los Hermanos Beach Hostel – Where We Stayed

 The dorm was exceptionally nice, with comfortable beds and mosquito nets.
-But what really struck me was the big lockers that had their own light plus an outlet to charge your phone, camera, etc. I have to be honest, I don’t say in hostels much anymore (although, staying in one made me feel younger and cooler again), so maybe that’s common, but I had never seen it before.
+But what really struck me was the big lockers that had their own light plus an outlet to charge your phone, camera, etc. I have to be honest, I don’t say in hostels much anymore, so maybe that’s common, but I had never seen it before.
 A very nice perk in my opinion!

 The bar did a great happy hour.
 In fact, they had 2 happy hours (4-5 and 8-10), each with drinks for 2 for 1.
 Drink prices were also reasonably with your standard cocktails for 10,000 pesos and nicer ones for 14,000.
 Brian and I quite enjoyed gin and tonics for 10,000, especially when they were 2 for 1.

 We also enjoyed a tasty pizza, and curry chicken dinner (there are daily lunch and dinner specials, including vegetarian options in addition to the pizzas.).
 There were also several options for breakfast, all coming with fresh fruit.
 And like too many hostels don’t do anymore, there’s free coffee available all the time.